A Bayesian Approach To Analysing Training Data Attribution In Deep Learning: Related work

 \section{Related work}

 We study the reliability of TDA methods and add to the existing body of work on the fragility of TDA methods.
 Previous studies focused primarily on IF~\cite{liu_rethinking_2022, basu_influence_2021, epifano_revisiting_2023, k_revisiting_2021, bae_if_2022}.
 We extend the analysis by additionally studying other TDA methods.
-While IFs are theoretically grounded in robust statistics, they are based on two assumptions which are not always fulfilled in the context of deep learning: Twice-differentiability and strict convexity of the loss~\cite{koh_understanding_2020}.
+While IFs are theoretically grounded in robust statistics~\cite{hampel1974}, they are based on two assumptions which are not always fulfilled in the context of deep learning: Twice-differentiability and strict convexity of the loss~\cite{koh_understanding_2020}.
 Zhang \& Zhang~\cite{liu_rethinking_2022} and Basu \textit{et al.}~\cite{basu_influence_2021} point to the fragility of the influence scores due to the non-convexity of deep learning.
 Particularly increasing model size is connected to increased model curvature, which means that influence estimates are more fragile with larger models.
 They find that strong regularisation is needed to improve estimation quality.
 Our experiments verify the observation that fragility increases with model size, which we observe across methods.
 We add that sources of randomness in the training process attribute to the fragility of TDA methods with increasing model size.
 Furthermore, related work found that the size of the training set contributes to the fragility of influence estimates.
 The attribution of one sample in a large training set is marginal so both influence estimates and ground-truth influence scores (i.e., from retraining the model) are noisy~\cite{basu_influence_2021, epifano_revisiting_2023, k_revisiting_2021}.
 Through a Bayesian lens, we connect the increased fragility with increasing dataset size to batch composition as well.
 Not only is the attribution of a single sample in a large dataset marginal~\cite{basu_influence_2021} but batches have vastly different compositions in larger datasets, introducing noise.
 A recent work~\cite{bae_if_2022} states that influence functions in deep learning do not correspond to LOO and quantify gaps in the estimation stemming from model non-linearity.
+A different approach in TDA~\cite{ilyas2022datamodels, park2023trak} aims at predicting the expected model output given a set of data points, directly considering randomness stemming from model initialisation.
 K~\& S{\o}gaard~\cite{k_revisiting_2021} recommend reporting expected TDA scores to increase estimation stability.
 This approach is closest to our work but misses the consideration of variance in TDA estimates which we include by taking a Bayesian viewpoint.